flot/flot/API.md

 "shadowSize" is the default size of shadows in pixels.
 Set it to 0 to remove shadows.

+"highlightColor" is the default color of the translucent overlay used to highlight the series when the mouse hovers over it.

 The "colors" array specifies a default color theme to get colors for the data series from.
 You can specify as many colors as you like, like